It’s hard to believe but Christmas Decor has been flying off the shelves for weeks now.

 Click Image to Shop

-Artifical Tree
+Artificial Tree

-Yes, this is an artificial tree but you don’t have to forgo the smell of a live tree.
+Yes, this is an artificial tree, but you don’t have to forgo the smell of a live tree.
 I am so impressed with Antique Candle Company’s Holiday Scents.
 Tree Farm smells just like a live tree.
-These will sell out fast so don’t miss out.
+These will sell out fast, so don’t miss out.

 Red Lanterns – Amazon